Marvel's Avengers PlayStation Exclusive Spider-Man DLC Launches in 2021

 More Articles

 With how quickly this game became irrelevant, Spider-Man really should be released on all platforms to get some excitement for gamers to try the game out.
 I don't believe Square Enix has turned a profit on this game still!
+Not that it was that good of a game to begin with.

 This really doesn't do anything for other platforms let alone a boost for players on said platforms...